corda/corda-docs-portal/content/en/platform/corda/5.1/deploying-operating/observability/metrics/_index.md

   * corda_membership_actions_handler_time_seconds_(count|sum|max)
   * jvm_.*
   * process_cpu_usag
-* `dropLabels` — a list of regular expressions for labels that Prometheus drops for all metrics.
+* `dropLabels` — a list of regular expressions for the labels that Prometheus drops for all metrics.
 If empty, all labels are recorded.
 Prometheus drops the following metrics by default:
   * virtualnode_destination
   * virtualnode_source